GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/declarativeContent/index.md

 ## Usage

 The Declarative Content API allows you to enable your extension's [action][api-action] depending on the URL of a web page and the CSS selectors its content matches, without needing to add [host permission][docs-host-perm] or inject a [content script][docs-content-scripts].

-Use the [activeTab][docs-activetab] permission to interact with a page after the user clicks on the toolbar icon.
+Use the [activeTab][docs-activetab] permission to interact with a page after the user clicks on the extension's action (toolbar icon).

 ## Rules

 As a [declarative API][api-declarative], this API lets you register rules on the [`onPageChanged`][event-onpagechanged] event object which take an action ([`ShowAction`][type-show-action] and [`SetIcon`][type-set-icon]) when a set of conditions, represented as a `PageStateMatcher`, are met.

 The [`PageStateMatcher`][type-page-state-matcher] matches web pages if and only if all listed criteria are met.
 For example, the following rule uses [pageUrl][type-page-url] to enable the action for pages on "https://www.google.com/" when a password field is present:

 ```js
 var rule1 = {
   conditions: [
     new chrome.declarativeContent.PageStateMatcher({